dgtaheno/artillery-Genius-Genius_Pro-X1-Marlinfw/README.md

 First, you need to flash the board firmware.
 I am using Prusa Slicer to flash.

-  1. Download the [Marlin 2.0.9.3.hex](https://github.com/dgtaheno/artillery-Genius/blob/main/Marlin%202.0.9.3.hex) for Artillery Genius firmware
+  1. Download the [Marlin 2.1.2.1.hex](https://github.com/dgtaheno/artillery-Genius-Marlinfw/blob/Marlin-2.1.2.1/Marlin%202.1.2.1.hex) for Artillery Genius firmware or [Marlin 2.1.2.1_BLT.hex](https://github.com/dgtaheno/artillery-Genius-Marlinfw/blob/Marlin-2.1.2.1/Marlin%202.1.2.1_BLT.hex) if you have BLTouch installed.
   2. Open Prusa Slicer
   3. Go to Configuration -> Flash printer firmware
-  4. Select the Marlin 2.0.9.3.hex file provided, and choose the correct serial port for your printer.
+  4. Select the Marlin 2.1.2.1.hex or 2.1.2.1_BLT.hex(if you have BLTouch installed) file provided, and choose the correct serial port for your printer.
   5. Click Flash! and wait for the process to finish.

   After flashing the firmware, make sure you first run the [G-Code](https://github.com/dgtaheno/artillery-Genius/blob/main/Reset%20Settings.gcode) provided, to reset to factory defaults and clear EEPROM.
 Copy the .gcode file on your SD Card and “print” it.